ds-horizon/dota/api/README.md

 2. App Service
 3. Storage account

-Additionally, for user authentication, a GitHub or Microsoft OAuth application is needed.
+Additionally, for user authentication, a Google OAuth application is needed.
-More detailed instructions on how to set up one can be found in the section [OAuth Apps](#oauth-apps).
+You may also use a mock token for development.
+See [ENVIRONMENT.md](./ENVIRONMENT.md) for details.

 #### Steps